DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 [@docker]

 #### When to use Docker

-Docker in present is the most widely used container runtime / platform.
-The Docker Platform is easy to use and comes with a feature rich GUI.
+Docker at present is the most widely used container runtime/platform.
+The Docker Platform is easy to use and comes with a feature-rich GUI.
 Docker is mostly used in development setups.
-Docker was one of the first implementations of linux cgroup containers under windows and contributed with this massively to the success of containerization.
+Docker was one of the first implementations of Linux cgroup containers under windows and contributed with this massively to the success of containerization.

-With the majority of containers and container orchestration tools like kubernetes rising in popularity docker is no longer the industry leader for building, packaging and running production grade containers.
+With the majority of containers and container orchestration tools like Kubernetes rising in popularity, docker is no longer the industry leader for building, packaging and running production-grade containers.

 Some of the reasons are:

-- **Kubernetes:** kubernetes drooped the docker runtime support in kubernetes version v1.24  [@KubernetesDockerRuntime] (Docker containers still run on kubernetes since they are OCI compliant)
+- **Kubernetes:** Kubernetes drooped the docker runtime support in Kubernetes version v1.24  [@KubernetesDockerRuntime] (Docker containers still run on Kubernetes since they are OCI compliant)
-- **Develope close to production:** With most container running in a Kubernetes Cluster developers started using local kubernetes clusters like mininkube [@Minikube] or rancher desktop [@RancherDesktop] as development environments.
+- **Develope close to production:** With most containers running in a Kubernetes Cluster developers started using local Kubernetes clusters like mininkube [@Minikube] or rancher desktop [@RancherDesktop] as development environments.
 This enables the developers to be as close to the production infrastructure as possible.
 - **Docker in Docker:** In order to build docker images from inside docker (for example CI pipeline) the docker demon is required to run as root.
-This is a potential security risk for the toolchain and its recommended to use different tools like kaniko [@Kaniko] to build your production container images.
+This is a potential security risk for the toolchain and it's recommended to use different tools like kaniko [@Kaniko] to build your production container images.

 ## Prisma

 Prisma is an open-source tool that simplifies database access for developers.
-It provides a type-safe and scalable ORM (Object-Relational Mapping) layer that enables developers to interact with their database in a more intuitive and efficient manner.
+It provides a type-safe and scalable ORM (Object-Relational Mapping) layer that enables developers to interact with their database more intuitively and efficiently.

 With Prisma, developers can define their data models in a declarative schema language called Prisma Schema.
 This schema defines the structure of the database and the relationships between tables.
 Prisma Schema also supports various data types, such as strings, numbers, booleans, and timestamps.

 Prisma generates a set of CRUD (Create, Read, Update, Delete) operations based on the defined schema.
 These operations are generated as TypeScript or JavaScript functions that can be called directly from the application code.
-This removes the need to write SQL queries manually, and also makes the codebase more maintainable and readable.
+This removes the need to write SQL queries manually and also makes the codebase more maintainable and readable.

-Prisma is designed to work with multiple database engines such as  MySQL, PostgreSQL, and MongoDB and other SQL based databases.
+Prisma is designed to work with multiple database engines such as  MySQL, PostgreSQL, MongoDB and other SQL-based databases.
 With the abstraction provided by Prisma switching between different databases is achievable without having to rewrite their application code.

 Prisma also provides advanced features such as data validation, query optimization, and transaction management.
 These features ensure that the data stored in the database is consistent and secure.